koosie0507/magine-sample/README.md

-# magine-sample
+#Purpose
-Sample for accessing the magine.com public API.
+Provide a sample implementation which displays Magine program information using  Magine's public API.